 Four types of HPIV exist.
 They all cause a respiratory infection, but the type of infection, symptoms, and location of the infection depend on the type of virus you have.
 The four types of HPIV can infect anyone.

 HPIV-1 is the leading cause of croup in children.
 Croup is a respiratory illness that manifests as swelling near the vocal cords and in other parts of the upper respiratory system.
 HPIV-1 is responsible for outbreaks of croup in the autumn.
 In the United States, the outbreaks tend to be more widespread in odd-numbered years.

 HPIV-2 causes croup in children, but doctors detect it much less often than HPIV-1.
 It’s seen mostly in the autumn but to a lesser degree than HPIV-1.

 An HPIV-3 infection is mostly associated with pneumonia and bronchiolitis, which is swelling from inflammation in the smallest airways in the lungs.
 It often causes infections in the spring and early summer, but it appears throughout the year.

 With HPIV-3, the exact period of time you’re contagious hasn’t been determined.
 However, it has been shown that viral shedding, and therefore the risk of passing on HPIV-3, typically occurs within the first 3 to 10 days of symptoms.
 In rare cases, viral shedding has been seen up to three to four weeks.

 HPIV-4 is rarer than the other types.
 Unlike the other strains of HPIV, there are no known seasonal patterns of HPIV-4.

-There are a few ways in which you can become infected with an HPIV.
+You can become infected by an HPIV in several ways.
 An HPIV can survive on a hard surface for up to 10 hours.
 If you touch a contaminated surface with your hands and then touch your nose or mouth, you can become infected.

 Common symptoms of the four types of HPIV are very similar to those of the common cold.
 They include: